eForms Logo

 How to Apply

-Hawaii residents must be at least twenty-one years of age to apply for an open or concealed carry permit.
-The application process varies by county, but always includes an application, proof of firearms safety training, fingerprints, and a background check.
+Hawaii residents must be at least 21 years of age to apply for an open or concealed carry permit.
+The application process varies by county, but typically includes an application, some of proof of firearms competency, fingerprints, and a background check.

 Reciprocity